Prospective First Year Applicants (Domestic)

 Please note, if the applicant's natural parents are divorced, separated or never married, both households will be instructed to fill out a separate CSS Profile.
 Detailed submission instructions are provided to the applicant during the Profile registration.
 Both forms must be submitted by the admission deadline.

 Please note – when submitting a federal tax return, the return must be either ink signed, electronically signed with a stylus, or a tax preparer must provide his or her name and SSN, EIN, or PTIN on the document.
 According to the Federal Department of Education, "Form 8879, the IRS e-file Signature Authorization, is not an acceptable substitute for a signature on the tax return."

 Students must reapply for need-based aid each year.
 In order to receive financial aid, a student must maintain satisfactory academic progress, apply on time, and continue to demonstrate financial need.

-Students and parents can submit electronic files to the Financial Aid Office by using our Secure Document Upload Form.
+Students and parents can submit electronic files to the Office of Financial Aid by using our Secure Document Upload Form.

 For information about potential scholarship opportunities awarded by our Admissions Office, please click here.